gatsbyjs/gatsby/docs/docs/file-system-page-creation.md

 Gatsby "slugifies" every route that gets created from collection pages.
 When you want to link to one of those pages, it may not always be clear how to construct the URL from scratch.

-To address this issue, Gatsby automatically includes a `path` field on every model used by collection pages.
-The `path` field must take an argument of the `filePath` it is trying to resolve.
+To address this issue, Gatsby automatically includes a `gatsbyPath` field on every model used by collection pages.
+The `gatsbyPath` field must take an argument of the `filePath` it is trying to resolve.
 This is necessary because it’s possible that one model is used in multiple collection pages.
 Here is an example of how this works:

 Assume that a `Product` model is used in two pages: